 Vocabulary – Jobs

-Practice vocabulary related to jobs, where jobs are performed and tools with this handy lesson plan that will be especially appreciated by working students.
+In this lesson students can practice talking about vocabulary related to jobs, where jobs are performed and tools.
+Employed students or those looking for work will really enjoy this lesson!
 After teaching this lesson, check out our lesson plan A Day at the Office and allow students to put this new vocabulary in use.

 Download the lesson plan Vocabulary – Jobs here: